iwinulose/random-hacks/README.md

 ### wrap.py

-I couldn't remember/figure out how to make sed output lines of a given character length, plus who wants to do word wrapping in sed.
+I forgot about fmt and couldn't remember/figure out how to make sed output lines of a given character length, plus who wants to do word wrapping in sed.

 ### box.py